anchore/grype/README.md

 For example, here's how you could trigger a CI pipeline failure if any vulnerabilities are found in the `ubuntu:latest` image with a severity of "medium" or higher:

 ```
-grype ubuntu:latest --fail-on medium
+griffon ubuntu:latest --fail-on medium
 ```

 ### Specifying matches to ignore

-If you're seeing Grype report **false positives** or any other vulnerability matches that you just don't want to see, you can tell Grype to **ignore** matches by specifying one or more _"ignore rules"_ in your Grype configuration file (e.g. `~/.grype.yaml`).
+If you're seeing Grype report **false positives** or any other vulnerability matches that you just don't want to see, you can tell Grype to **ignore** matches by specifying one or more _"ignore rules"_ in your Grype configuration file (e.g. `~/.griffon.yaml`).
 This causes Grype not to report any vulnerability matches that meet the criteria specified by any of your ignore rules.

 Each rule can specify any combination of the following criteria: